dgryski/go-perfbook/performance.md

 	5) use https://github.com/tsenart/vegeta for load testing http services
 	6) make sure your latency numbers make sense: https://youtu.be/lJ8ydIuPFeU

+Step 0 is important.
+It tells you when and where to start optimizing.
+More importantly, it also tells you when to stop.

 The basic rules of the game are:

     1) minimize CPU usage